 To be eligible for residence in University residence halls, a person must be currently registered as an undergraduate student at the University.

 Undergraduate Housing and Board Plan Requirement

-All full-time, unmarried undergraduate students of the University who do not live at a parent's permanent residence within 40 miles of the University must live in on-campus and participate in either the University board plan or Greek chapter board plan, if residing in the chapter house, for the first two years of enrollment.
-All upper-class students living in non-apartment style housing, including Greek chapter houses, must participate in a meal plan.
+All full-time, unmarried undergraduate students of the University who do not live at a parent's permanent residence within 40 miles of the University must live on-campus and participate in either the University board plan or Greek chapter board plan, if residing in the chapter house, for the first two years of enrollment.
+All upper-class students living in non-apartment style housing must participate in a meal plan.
 Students who seek permission to live off-campus as commuters must receive written approval from Housing.
 Housing Release Request forms are available in 24 Thwing Center and online at http://housing.case.edu/myhousing.
 Any student who fails to comply with this policy will be subject to the University conduct process.